rishshah/Pocket-Expense-Manager/README.md

 ## Advanced Features
 - Summary regarding month wise/ year wise expenditure (TRYING)
 - Summary of comparative expenditures with a pie chart amongst all categories (can be month-wise) (TRYING)
-- Summary of balanced expenses not yet paid (TRYING)
+- Summary of balanced expenses not yet paid (LATER)
 - Multiple mode selection at the time of payment creation (DONE)
-- Linking with google drive for backup (NOPE)
+- Linking with google drive for backup (LATER)

 ## Todo
 - Summary page for category and figure out way to do month/sem/year wise